pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 If specific services / requests are missing, it is possible that Pixie doesn't support the encryption library used by that service.
 You can see the list of encryption libraries supported by Pixie [here](/about-pixie/data-sources/#encryption-libraries).

 If specific services / requests are missing, it is possible that your application was not built with [debug information](/reference/admin/debug-info).
 See the [Data Sources](/about-pixie/data-sources) page to see which protocols and/or encryption libraries require a build with debug information.

-### Why can’t I see data after enabling Data Isolation Mode?

-In [Data Isolation Mode](/reference/admin/data-transfer-mode/) Pixie doesn’t use a reverse proxy.
-Instead, the UI directly connects to the cluster using HTTP/2.
-Make sure that you have the correct firewall rules to allow this.
-The Cloud Connector will need to talk to Pixie cloud, but others can be blocked.

 ### Why can’t I see application profiles / flamegraphs for my pod / node?